 3-4 230m Turn left on Fackenden Lane.
 After 230m on this quiet lane, take the footpath on the right that initially uses the farm track for Warren Farm

 4-5 800m This track goes past Warren Farm buildings.
 Soon the track stops and you enter a field over a stile on the footpath.
 Cross the field then enter a second field heading south with a great view of the valley.
 Walk across this field slightly diagonally to the right and exit it via light woods on its right hand side about two thirds of the way along the field.
 Ignore the path heading straight down the hillside on the right and continue to emerge from the trees with a great view south and west with a bench slightly uphill from you.
-Ignore the path that continues along the top of the hillside and now keep right to start descending the path right in front of the bench.
+Ignore the path that continues along the top of the hillside behind the bench (although worth exploring for a few minutes for its superb views – see pix below) and now keep right to start descending the path right in front of the bench.

 6-7 150m Towards the foot of the hillside you reach Shoreham Rd (the busy, speedy A225); cross it, then turn left and walk along the road for about 100 metres then take a signposted path heading 90 degrees right (west) into the valley.